jhelvy/stanTuneR/README.md

 This code uses the algebra solver in [Stan](https://mc-stan.org/) to find the parameters of a distribution that produce a desired tail behavior.
-This can be useful when choosing parameters for prior distributions.
+This can be a useful tool when choosing parameters for prior distributions.
+Check out the `examples.R` file for a few examples.

-Here’s how to use it: 1.
-Select a distribution.
+Here’s how to use it:

+1. Select a distribution.
 2. Define the quantile boundaries and the amount of probability density that you wish to have above and below those boundaries.
 3. Let Stan go find the parameters that produce the desired distribution.

-Check out the `examples.R` file for a few examples.

-Currently supported distributions: \* Normal \* Beta \* Inverse Gamma
+Currently supported distributions:

+  - Normal
+  - Beta
+  - Inverse Gamma

 # Example